 Seeds from hybrid plants, on the other hand, may take on the traits of just one parent, or even combine random traits of both parents to become a completely different plant from the one you previously grew.
-Most supermarket produce comes from hybrids.
+Most supermarket vegetables come from hybrids.
 While you can still save seeds from certain hybrids, it’s not ideal unless you’re looking to breed something new in your garden.

 Marking the Perfect Plant

 If you grow many plants, it can be difficult to remember which vegetables to save seeds from, or which to allow to dry out on the vine.
 A quick tip is to mark your specimen with string or tape so when the time comes to harvest its seeds, you can quickly gather all those vegetables with just a quick glance.

 Throughout the season, I walk around my garden looking for the perfect tomato (or bean, or pepper…) and wrap a ribbon around its stem.
 Not only does this little step make easy work of collecting the best seeds later on, it also keeps the Mr. (and wandering friends) from unknowingly picking a prized fruit before its prime seed-saving time.

 Self-pollinated plants have both male (stamen) and female (pistil) parts on the flower and can produce fruit without outside pollination.
 Legumes are a common example of self-pollinated plants, and thus are the easiest seeds to save as no special preparations are needed.